ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 This is an incomplete list of potential weak points that an attacker might want to focus on when looking for ways to violate the integrity of the governance system.
-It's here to help defenders, but "attacker's mindset" is a good way to focus attention for the defender.
+It's here to help defenders, as "attacker's mindset" is a good way to focus attention for the defender.
 The list should correspond pretty closely to the set of assurances that the governance system aims to support.